top of page

 Tax Increment Financing (TIF)

-A TIF is an economic tool to all a municipality to leverage new value from up to 5% of their community fund capital improvement projects in their community.
+A TIF is an economic tool for a municipality to leverage new value from up to 5% of their community fund capital improvement projects in their community.
 This program does not require any property taxes to be given back to the private developer unless the community creates a Credit Enhancement Agreement (CEA).
 Towns have used these funds to provide a local match for grants, improve boat landings and parking lots, fund child care programs and scholarship programs for students getting into trades, and revitalization efforts in their downtowns.
 A municipality may establish a TIF program to last as long as 30 years and may amend their program at any time as long as the process follows the Maine statute.

 Capital Improvement Program (CIP)